 After treatment, the tooth will need to be restored to a fully functional state.
 For example, Dr. DeStefano may elect to place a permanent filling, or he may suggest a crown.
 Whichever option is chosen, it is essential that you complete the permanent restoration to avoid failure of the endodontic treatment.

-Recovery from a Root Canal
+What is the Recovery from a Root Canal Procedure?

 In the days following the root canal procedure patients will likely experience swelling, pain, and sensitivity.
 DeStefano Dentistry recommends anti-inflammatory medication to alleviate these symptoms.
 After recovery, patients feel that their treated tooth is the same as their natural teeth.
 It is uncommon for patients to have any trouble eating, speaking or smiling.